House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image: Pixabay

-• Goggles or Safety Glasses: When making a knife, sharp and delicate debris can fly towards your face.
+• Goggles or Safety Glasses: When making a knife, sharp and delicate debris can fly toward your face.
 Protect your eyes from steel dust and debris with goggles or safety glasses.

-• Heavy gloves: Knives and the tools needed to make knives are sharp, making it easy to cut your hands in the process.
-Additionally, you have to heat up steel in order to sharpen and fasten the knife, creating an opportunity for you to burn your hands.
+• Heavy gloves: Knives and the tools needed to make knives are sharp, making it easy to cut your hands.
+Additionally, you have to heat steel to sharpen and fasten the knife, creating an opportunity for you to burn your hands.
 Heavy gloves protect your hands from getting cut or burnt.

 • Dust respirator: As you make a knife and sharpen its edges, steel dust will come off the knife.
-Prevent yourself from inhaling steel dust or other debris with a dust respirator.
+You can avoid inhaling steel dust or other debris with a dust respirator.

-• Work apron: It is very easy to get grease, cuts, or some other damage to your skin and clothes when making a knife.
+• Work apron: It is easy to get grease and debris on your skin and clothes when making a knife.
 A work apron will protect your skin and clothing from getting stained or damaged by any tool.

 2. Hacksaw or Coping Saw